vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-and-authorization.md

 ## Authentication

-Now that we have our approved users list created, we need to implement our `authentication` and `authorization` methods
+Now that you have an approved users list created, you need to implement the `authentication` and `authorization` methods.

-In the `authenticate` method, we check the credentials passed into the `BasicSecurityManager` from the client against those in the `approvedUsers` List we created.
-If the credentials match, instead of returning a Boolean of `true` and allowing all authenticated users full access to the system, we return a `USER` object, `authenticatedUser`.
+In the `authenticate` method, check the credentials passed into the `BasicSecurityManager` from the client against those in the `approvedUsers` list.
+If the credentials match, instead of returning a Boolean of `true` and allowing all authenticated users full access to the system, the method returns a `USER` object, `authenticatedUser`.
 This is the object that will be passed into the `authorize` method when the client application performs an operation.

 ```java
 public class BasicSecurityManager implements SecurityManager {